SQL++ for Mobile

 LEFT JOIN users AS other ON users.key = other.key;

-This example joins the documents from the routes
+This example joins the documents from the routes collections with documents

-collection using the document ID (id
+from the airlines collection using the document ID (id) of the airline

-property of the route document.
+document and the airlineId property of the route document.

 SELECT *